Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Conclusion

 \section{Conclusion}

-By introducing an appropriate stochastic differential geometric formalism the classical theory of stochastic finance can be embedded into a conceptual framework called Geometric Arbitrage Theory, where the market is modelled with a principal fibre bundle and arbitrage corresponds to its curvature.
-The tools developed can be applied to default risk and recovery modeling leading to no arbitrage characterizations for credit markets.
+By introducing an appropriate stochastic differential geometric formalism, the classical theory of stochastic finance can be embedded into a conceptual framework called Geometric Arbitrage Theory, where the market is modelled with a principal fibre bundle and arbitrage corresponds to its curvature.
+The tools developed can be applied to default risk and recovery modeling leading to arbitrage and no arbitrage characterizations for credit markets, as well as the explicit computation for arbitrage credit bubbles and credit market dynamics.